 In Years 7-11 pastoral care is primarily dealt with by our form tutors, with the support of our dedicated pastoral team.
 Should you have any worries about your son or daughter’s well being, please contact their Form Tutor or Head of Year initially.
 Our boarding Houseparents, Assistant Houseparents and Matrons support the emotional wellbeing of our boarders outside of school and provide the key communication link between home and school.

-In Years 12-13, the Head of Year 12 and 13, Mrs Elliott, oversees the pastoral care of students, with support from tutors and the Director of Sixth Form, Mr John Moise.
+In Years 12-13, the Head of Year 12 and 13, Mrs Kiddell (currently covering for Mrs Elliott), oversees the pastoral care of students, with support from tutors and the Director of Sixth Form, Mr John Moise.